-Before lenders make the decision to give you a loan, they have to know that you're willing and able to pay back that loan.
-To assess your ability to pay back the loan, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders decide to lend you money, they want to know that you're willing and able to pay back that loan.
+To figure out your ability to repay, they assess your debt-to-income ratio.
+To assess how willing you are to repay, they use your credit score.

 Your current debt level, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated from both the good and the bad of your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Your score is calculated wtih both positive and negative items in your credit report.
+Late payments count against your score, but a record of paying on time will improve it.

-To get a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is sufficient information in your credit to build a score.
-Should you not meet the minimum criteria for getting a score, you may need to work on your credit history before you apply for a mortgage.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to build an accurate score.
+Should you not meet the criteria for getting a credit score, you may need to establish your credit history before you apply for a mortgage.

-Halpern & Associates Mortgage Corporation can answer your questions about credit reporting.
+At Halpern & Associates Mortgage Corporation, we answer questions about Credit reports every day.
 Give us a call at (305) 535-2230.